HunterKart/proficiency-faculty-evaluation/docs/front-end-spec.md

         B --> C[Views Lists of Templates & Scheduled Periods];
         C -- "Clicks 'Assign' on a Template" --> S;
         C -- "Clicks 'Edit' on a Scheduled Period" --> S;
+        C -- "Clicks 'Duplicate' on a Scheduled Period" --> S;
     end

     subgraph "Template Creation"